 I could not believe it.
 In truth, my immediate internal reaction without any pause or conscious policing was totally judgmental, “this woman doesn’t know what lettuce is…”

 But then, I checked myself, paused, and thought, wow.
-I live in a country where people aren’t familiar with easily available vegetables.
-There are people in our offices, communities, friend groups who wouldn’t recognize romaine lettuce.
+I live in a country where people aren’t familiar with easily accessible vegetables.
+There are people in our offices, communities, or friend groups who wouldn’t recognize romaine lettuce.
 (Not to mention people who don’t have easy access to lettuce at all!)

 Becky, aka woman #2, did not judge, nor give her a hard time; neither did the employee.
 The women moved through the line without further ado and then sat down, proceeding to take pictures of their food and enjoy their time together.